cuzzybro/java-chorus/README.md

 - clone project to local
 - navigate to local repository root directory
 - open directory in command line / cmd prompt
-> gradle clean build
+> gradle clean build --info
 - or using the wrapper
-> ./gradlew clean build test
+> ./gradlew clean build test --info